Skip to Main Content

 Biography:

-Lin Fang is currently an Associate Professor and the Factor-Inwentash Chair in Children’s Mental Health.
-She is also the Founding Director of FIFSW’s Talk It Out Online Counseling Clinic.
-With over 10 years of postgraduate clinical experience, Lin’s program of research has focused on advancing the theoretical and empirical knowledge of positive child and youth development through etiology and intervention research as well as community-based research and services.
+Lin Fang is a Professor and the endowed Factor-Inwentash Chair in Children’s Mental Health.
+She is also the Founder and Director of FIFSW’s Talk It Out Counseling Clinic.
+With over 10 years of postgraduate clinical experience, Lin’s program of research focuses on advancing the theoretical and empirical knowledge of positive child and youth development through etiology and intervention research as well as community-based research and services.
 Versed with a range of research methodologies and advanced statistics, Lin has published and presented widely in the areas of adolescent substance use, information and communication technologies (ICTs), and mental health and cross-cultural experiences among immigrant communities.

 Coming from a community organizing background, Lin takes pride in advancing social work while doing social work in the community.
-During the pandemic, Lin conceived and launched the Talk It Out Online Counseling Clinic, where supervised MSW students at FIFSW provide free short-term counseling services and wellbeing workshops to lower-income and Black communities in the Greater Toronto Area (GTA).
-In its first year, the Clinic provided services to over 150 residents living in the GTA.
+During the pandemic, Lin conceived and launched the Talk It Out Counseling Clinic, where supervised MSW students at FIFSW provide free short-term counseling services and community-based mental health initiatives to communities that face multiples challenges, as well as those who from Black and other racialized communities.
+In its first 2.5 years, the Clinic has trained 39 MSW students to provide services to over 450 clients and residents in the Greater Toronto Area (GTA).
+Today, as we transition through the pandemic, Talk It Out continues to serve and innovate, striving to be a mental health hub that enables trained social work students to work with communities that need them the most.

-Lin teaches in the Health and Mental Health Field of Study (MSW) and in the PhD Program.
+Lin teaches in the Health and Mental Health Field of Study in the MSW program and research methods in the PhD Program.
 She is known for being able to effectively blend knowledge and skills of clinical practice with theories and research evidence in her presentations.
 She is the recipient of the 2015-2016 Teaching Award at FIFSW.